New Owner Frequently Asked Questions

 What do the scroll wheels on my steering wheel do?

 You can use the scroll wheels on your car to adjust the volume, control the climate, adjust the sunroof, go through your recent contacts, adjust the brightness on the instrument cluster (Model S and Model X) and adjust mirrors (Model 3) and more.
 For full details, reference your Owner’s Manual.

 What is Range Mode?

-Range Mode conserves energy by limiting the power of the climate control system.
-When this mode is on, less energy will be used when heating or cooling the cabin.
+In Model S and Model X, Range Mode conserves energy by limiting the power of the climate control system.
+When this mode is on, less energy is used when heating or cooling the cabin.
 When turned on in an All-Wheel Drive car, torque distribution between the motors is optimized to maximize range.
 You can turn on this setting through Controls > Driving > Range Mode.

 How can I monitor my energy usage?

 The Energy app allows you to view the energy consumption of your car in real time.
 When there is an active navigation route, touch the ‘Trips’ tab in ‘Controls’ on your car touchscreen to view the projected energy consumption for your journey.

 The energy saving feature in certain Model S and Model X cars reduces the amount of energy consumed when your car is not in use.
 This is useful when you leave your car for an extended period.
 Newer Model S and Model X, and Model 3 cars do not have this setting, as the car computers have been designed for maximum energy saving.

 What is the difference between Rated and Ideal range?

 Your car has two settings for displayed range: